 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 10 percent.
 5. Number of gullies and erosion associated with gullies: None.
 6. Extent of wind scoured, blowouts and/or depositional areas: None.
-7. Amount of litter movement (describe size and distance expected to travel): Short, less than foot except during overflow events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Stability Rating of 5.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Subangulary blocky, less than one percent SOM, A-horizon 2 to 9 inches.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Surface runoff is slight and drainage is higher in grass-dominated patches.
+7. Amount of litter movement (describe size and distance expected to travel): Minimial.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Stability Rating of 5 to 6.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Less than one percent SOM.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This site has well drained soils with high canopy, basal cover and density, and small interspaces to make rainfall impact negligible.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm season mid grasses>> Sub-dominant: warm season short grasses (SD)>>Forbs (SD) Trees (SD)
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm season mid/tall grasses>> Sub-dominant: forbs>shrubs

 Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses, because of their growth habit will exhibit some mortality and decadence, though very slight.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Low.
 14. Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1,000 to 3,000 air-dry pounder per acres.
+Expected annual annual-production (this is TOTAL above-ground annual-production not just forage annual-production): 1,000 to 3,000 air-dry pounds per acre.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
-Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Slim tridens, red grama, threeawn, blackbrush acacia, creosote, guajillo, cenizo, ragweed, pear, and hogplum.
-17. Perennial plant reproductive capability: All plants should reproduce each year.
+Species that become dominant for only one to several years (e.g., short-term response to drough or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Red grama, threeawn, King Ranch bluestem, buffelgrass, blackbrush acacia, creosote, guajillo, cenizo, and pear.
+17 Perennial plant reproductive capability: All plants should reproduce each year.